FAQ

 Are you a funeral director?

-Can you help my dog die more gently at home?
+Can you help my dog or cat die more gently at home?

 No, but if medication or euthanasia is desired for an animal companion I will recommend a local veterinarian who performs these services in home.
 The services I offer for animal companions include body disposition planning, home funeral or ceremony guidance, and grief support.

-Can we still have family led care if our loved one dies in the hospital or in an assisted living facility?
+Can we still have in home death care if our loved one dies in the hospital or in an assisted living facility?

 That depends.
 Even if a death occurs at home but is sudden and unexpected, the coroner will be involved.
 In some cases a loved one can be returned to the home for in home death care after the autopsy and embalming have been performed.